phnx-im/docs/src/spec/queuing_service.md

 * Maximal client record age: Maximal age of an inactive client record.
   * Default: 90d
 * Maximal number of requested messages: Maximal number of messages that will be returned to a client requesting messages from a queue.
+  * Default: 500
+* Ratchet key rotation interval: Interval in which queue encryption ratchet keys are rotated.
+See [here](queuing_service/queue_encryption.md) for more details on queue encryption.

 ## Authentication